List of areas disputed by Canada and the United States

-Canada and the United States have one land dispute over Machias Seal Island (off the coast of Maine), and four other maritime disputes in the Arctic and Pacific.
+Canada and the United States have two land disputes over Machias Seal Island and North Rock (both off the Atlantic coast of Maine), and four other maritime disputes in the Arctic and Pacific.
 The two countries share the longest international border in the world and have a long history of disputes about the border's demarcation (see Canada–United States border).